 A widow and/or dependents are eligible for death benefits as part of workers’ compensation coverage.
 Benefits are paid until a spouse remarries and until dependents reach 18 years of age, unless they attend a full-time accredited school, in which case the benefit ends when they turn 23.
 In some cases dependent benefits can extend beyond age 25.

 Even if you think you’re able to handle a situation on your own, it’s important to understand that the law gets complicated.
 A workers’ compensation attorney fights to ensure that the rights of the injured worker are maximized.
-For instance, one of the first things an attorney will do is make sure that the average weekly wage is properly calculated to ensure that the benefit rate is accurate.
+For instance, one of the first things an attorney will do is make sure that the average weekly wage is properly calculated to ensure that the benefit rate is accurate (you can read more about calculating the benefits).
 Similarly, the attorney will review the medical records and make sure that the description of injury is properly recognized.
 This can make a significant difference in whether medical treatment is available for your injury.
 Ultimately, if you rely upon the insurance company and your employer to advise you regarding your benefits, you are essentially letting the mouse guard the cheese.
 Having an advocate on your side is critical to ensuring that you receive all of the benefits that you are entitled to.